 Remote work is a topic we nerd out about a lot at Range.
-It’s deceptively different from onsite work, and getting it right matters to the success of teams, even if only a few people work remotely.
-To help people understand how to rewire their organizations and teams, we’ve hosted webinars on remote employee engagement, offered tips for building stronger remote teams, and covered ways to overcome common challenges when managing remote team members.
+It’s deceptively different from onsite work, and getting it right matters for the success of teams, even if only a few people work remotely.
+To help people understand how to rewire their organizations and teams, we've hosted webinars on remote employee engagement, offered tips for building stronger remote teams, and covered ways to overcome common challenges when managing remote team members.

 With so much information out there on best practices for remote teams, it can be a challenge to know where to begin.
 One of the best places to start is onboarding.
 When you get onboarding right, it can help not just inform all your remote practices but boost employee commitment and reduced turnover.